flowtoolz/GetLaid/README.md

 }
 ```

 If you still want to explicitly constrain a layout item to its parent, you can use the `parent` property.
 On a view, `parent` is its `superView`.
-On a layout guide, `parent` is its `owningView`, Of course, `parent` is optional, but all layout item based constrain targets can just be optional:
+On a layout guide, `parent` is its `owningView`.
+Of course, `parent` is optional, but all layout item based constrain targets can just be optional:

 ```swift
 item >> item.parent?.top.offset(10)          // constrain top to parent, inset 10